-DLA Piper
+DLA Piper trainee recruitment

 The Legal Cheek View

-The tale of how DLA Piper rose from a humble regional outfit in Sheffield to become, via a series of bold mergers, one of the world’s biggest law firms ranks amongst the great business stories of recent times.
+The tale of how DLA Piper rose from a humble regional outfit in Sheffield to become (via a series of bold mergers) one of the world’s biggest law firms ranks amongst the great business stories of recent times.
 This success has inevitably bred some snarkiness, with the now ubiquitous DLA sometimes referred to as the ‘Coca-Cola of the legal world’.
 But even the firm’s harshest critics concede that its dizzying growth over the past two decades has in general been remarkably well-consolidated.

-Particularly impressive is the way that the firm has managed to simultaneously carve out a reputation for high-end legal expertise, and volume work prowess.
+Particularly impressive is the way that the firm has managed to simultaneously carve out a reputation for both high-end legal expertise and volume work prowess.
 This reputation is felt right down to trainee level, with one insider mentioning that “the work is very rewarding as you are working on complex and high-profile deals which are often covered in the national media”.

 Continue reading